 One of the people whose thought has inspired the creation of this website is the amazing Jorge Bergoglio, a.k.a.
 Pope Francis.

-As a Catholic layperson participating in the Justice and Environment Mission Group of Sisters of Holy Cross in Manchester, NH, I have had the privilege to study Pope Francis’ transformative encyclical Laudato Si’ in the company of a marvelous group of Sisters.
+As a Catholic layperson participating in the Justice and Environment Mission Group of Sisters of Holy Cross in Manchester, NH, I have been privileged to study Pope Francis’ transformative encyclical Laudato Si’ in the company of a marvelous group of Sisters.
 The “Gardening for Resilience” articles on this website were a direct outgrowth of conversations shared with members of this group.

-The following are two documents that stem from this challenge.
+The following are two documents I would like to share that stem from this challenge.
 Both are directly related to Laudato Si’.
 The first is simply a pretty flyer that offers a few suggestions about practices that will allow us to better embody the message of ‘Laudato Si’ in our daily lives.
-This flyer was developed for a Mercy2Earth event at the Parish of the Resurrection in Nashua, NH in 2017 which took place in conjunction with a campaign sponsored at that time by the Global Catholic Climate Movement.Laudato-Si-Applications-2019
+Applying Laud It was developed for a Mercy2Earth event at the Parish of the Resurrection in Nashua, NH in 2017 which took place in conjunction with a campaign sponsored at that time by the Global Catholic Climate Movement.Laudato-Si-Applications-2019